bar01a/mds-ss2023-SOE-Python-project/README.md

 * Change file paths in `backend/paths_to_files.py`

 ### Manually:
-Open anaconda prompt (or in which environment flask was installed) in "backend" folder and run `flask run`.
+Open anaconda prompt (or in which environment flask was installed), navigate into "backend" folder and run `flask run`.

 ### Using Docker:
-Navigate to "backend" folder and run `docker compose up --build`.
+Navigate into "backend" folder and run `docker compose up --build`.